And what exactly is a credit anyway?

 You can make a simple chart to keep track of class learning hours.
 Simply insert a table with 10 columns and 15 rows.
 Your daughter simply puts an X or check in a box after the completion of an hour of work for the class she is taking.
 There, your record keeping is taken care of by your teenager.
 All you have to do is total up the hours to see if it is a 1 credit or 1/2 credit course.

-Our state, Florida, requires 24 credit hours for graduation, including 4 in English, 4 in Mathematics, 3 in Science with 2 labs, and 3 in Social Studies.
+Our state, Florida, requires 24 credit hours for public high school graduation, including 4 in English, 4 in Mathematics, 3 in Science with 2 labs, and 3 in Social Studies.
 Colleges, though, like to see 4 credits in each of these core subjects and electives in those areas appeal to them too!

 Merey (Meredith Ludwig Curtis)